 William Mitchell Kendall never delivered a single piece of mail, but he gave the United States Post Office its most famous motto.

-Born in 1856 in Jamaica Plain, Mass., to a prominent family – the nephew of Maria Mitchell – Kendall trained at Harvard and MIT.
+Born in 1856 in Jamaica Plain, Mass., to a prominent family – the nephew of astronomer Maria Mitchell – Kendall trained at Harvard and MIT.
 In 1882 he joined the New York architectural firm McKim, Mead & White, the preeminent design firm of its day.

 The principles – Charles McKim, Stanford White and William Mead – were men about town, flashy and larger than life.
 Their focus was more on broad architectural statements, not on minor details.
 But they hired the best draftsmen in the world.
 Kendall was a detail man, credited with smoothing and polishing the work of the firm’s other architects.

-Stanford White died in 1906 in an explosive murder, Kendall rose in the firm to fill his shoes as partner.
+Stanford White died in 1906 in an explosive murder, and Kendall rose in the firm to fill his shoes as partner.
 But he had none of White’s panache or flair for high living.
 By then the work of the firm began to decline in originality.
 Mosette Broderick, author of When Architecture Could Fashion a Nation, noted that the firm’s work began to look like a parody of its earlier designs.

 “Kendall was a mean, small-minded man who took precedent as his only cue,” she wrote.
 “They began repeating themselves in the 1890’s, and you can spot the details on their later buildings lifted directly from their earlier ones.”

 Nevertheless, American institutions clamored for the Beaux-Arts architectural style that the firm executed.
 Cities, universities, railroads and libraries filled the firm’s schedule with demands for public buildings.

 Kendall’s work can be seen throughout New York and New England.
 He contributed to the design of the Boston Public Library.

 He designed the Fleming Museum in Burlington, Vt., as well as the city’s City Hall.
 Kendall designed the canopy that sits atop Plymouth Rock.
 Kendall also designed the Arlington Memorial Bridge, complete with its gold statues, that crosses the Potomac River between Arlington National Cemetery and the Lincoln Memorial in Washington, D.C.